projectsesame/sesame/site/content/posts/2019-09-27-from-ingressroute-to-httpproxy.md

 The original Kubernetes Ingress object was clearly intended to address more than just HTTP routing.
 The word Ingress, especially if you talk to the overlay, physical, or software defined networking folks, has nothing to do with layer 7 proxying and load balancing.
-Contour defined its mission as an Ingress controller by what Kubernetes users were using the Ingress object for in 2017: HTTP routing, load balancing, and proxying.
+Sesame defined its mission as an Ingress controller by what Kubernetes users were using the Ingress object for in 2017: HTTP routing, load balancing, and proxying.
 Collectively Kubernetes cloud natives might call the configuration for our HTTP proxies _Ingress_, but what were were doing had little to do with ingress and egress traffic as networking vendors define it.
-The name _HTTPProxy_ reflects the desire to clarify Contour's role in the crowded Kubernetes networking space.
+The name _HTTPProxy_ reflects the desire to clarify Sesame's role in the crowded Kubernetes networking space.

 The final issue is addressing the limitations in the IngressRoute--now HTTPProxy--object which we felt could not be solved in an backwards compatible way once we committed to a v1 of the object.
 HTTPProxy brings with it two new concepts--[inclusion][4] and [conditions][5]--which, like the transition from IngressRoute to HTTPProxy, represent the respective evaluations of the delegation model and our limited support for prefix based routing.

-The intent of making this change now is to prepare HTTPProxy as a stable CRD for Contour users following the same backwards compatibility goals as Contour 1.0.
+The intent of making this change now is to prepare HTTPProxy as a stable CRD for Sesame users following the same backwards compatibility goals as Sesame 1.0.
 With this goal in mind the IngressRoute CRD, having never made it out of beta, should be considered deprecated.
-Contour will continue to support the IngressRoute CRD up to the 1.0 release of Contour in November, however no further enhancements or bug fixes will be made over this period unless absolutely necessary.
+Sesame will continue to support the IngressRoute CRD up to the 1.0 release of Sesame in November, however no further enhancements or bug fixes will be made over this period unless absolutely necessary.
-The plan at this stage is to remove support for the IngressRoute CRD after Contour 1.0 ships.
+The plan at this stage is to remove support for the IngressRoute CRD after Sesame 1.0 ships.
 We've [written a guide][6] to help you transition your IngressRoute objects to HTTPProxy.

 The next blog post in this series will delve into how to use inclusion and conditions.